mduu/tauchbolde/README.md

 # tauchbolde
 Next generation website fro http://tauchbolde.ch

-This is the code for the upcoming Tauchbolde Website.
-The current website is built using Drupal 7.
-Its not bad it has several downsides.
-So the new website is a complete rewrite in C# / ASP.Net Core - a custom development.
+This is the code for the http://tauchbolde.ch Website.
+The  website was a complete rewrite in C# / ASP.Net Core or in other words: a custom development.
+The previous website was a Drupal site with way to many security patches needed for the Drupal Core as well as for the plugins.
+Advanved functionallity was tricky to implement und migrate when software updates where needed.
+So this new site is "back to basics" and as I know how to code I do it myself instead of re-using systems like Drupal.

 ## Primary goals